Slevinski/slevinski.github.io/series/university-of-iowa/REWRITE_PLAN.md

 - [x] Those practical relationships support partial salary support, collaborators, and grant development.
 - [x] Under the PI, grants can grow Sutton SignWriting into durable shared research infrastructure.
 - [x] Gifts and donations act as a complementary continuity and bridge lane.
+- [x] The precedents deck supports the case rather than restating the whole pitch.

 ## Decks